 These fights and encounters should be challenging, but not completely impossible for the party to overcome.
 They may require some creativity and risk-taking from the party for them to succeed.

 Force the party to overcome their weaknesses by having the big bad exploit them.
 Encourage and reward critical thinking.
 Essentially, you want the party to overcome this incredibly difficult obstacle you’ve put in their way.

 Make sure that while the fight forces them into a corner and puts them against difficult odds, they can still succeed.
 If they screw up or the dice just aren’t in their favor that’s not your fault, but if the fight is mathematically impossible from the get-go your encounter is a wash.

 Encounter balance is always a concern for me when designing an encounter.
-I’ve written a post before about how Kobold Fight Club can be used to help give you a great estimate as to how challenging an encounter is for your party.
+I’ve written an article before about how Kobold Fight Club can be used to help give you a great estimate as to how challenging an encounter is for your party.

-While Xanathar’s Guide to Everything does give DMs an official magical item distribution per PC level, it’s definitely not followed-to-the-letter by the community.
+While Xanathar’s Guide to Everything does give DMs an official magical item distribution per PC level, it’s not followed to the letter by the community.
 Plus, there’s a lot of variance anyways.
-A group where every PC has a magical weapon is probably of a different power-level than those that don’t.
+A group where every PC has a magical weapon is probably of a different power level than those that don’t.

 Boss fights are one of the few times where if you overcompensate and make an encounter too difficult it’s not necessarily a bad thing.
 The players are expecting the encounter to be extremely difficult already.

 Boss encounters in a short-term campaign or one-shot tend to be easier to balance than one in a long-term campaign.
 You know what the baseline characters will have in terms of power and magical items so the estimations from CR calculations will be more accurate because of this.